Fiat G.55 Centauro: Fiat G.56

-After World War II
+Postwar service

-In 1946, Fiat restarted production of the G.55, using the large stock of partly complete airframes and components remaining in its factories.
+During 1946, Fiat restarted production of the G.55, making use of the large stock of partly complete airframes and components remaining in its factories.
 It was available in two versions, the G.55A, a single-seat fighter/advanced trainer, and the G.55B, a two-seat advanced trainer, whose prototypes flew on 5 September 1946 and 12 February 1946 respectively.

 The AMI acquired 19 G.55As and 10 G.55Bs, while the Argentine Air Force purchased 30 G.55As, and 15 G.55Bs.
 In September 1951, units of the Argentine Navy and Army attempted a military coup against the government of Juan Perón.
 The G.55s and the sole Argentine G.59 of Grupo 2 de Caza of the Argentine Air Force attempted to defect to the rebel forces, flying to the Punta Indio Naval Air Base.
 The pilots were arrested on arrival and the aircraft immobilised, however, and took no further part in the revolt, which was defeated by Loyalist forces.

 G.59

 The production of these orders for G.55s for Italy and Argentina caused the available stocks of the Italian licence-built version of the DB 605 engine to run short.
 As there was still a demand for the aircraft, it was decided to convert the type to use the more readily available Rolls-Royce Merlin engine, with the first conversion flying in early 1948.
 The conversion was successful, and the AMI decided to convert its G.55s to Merlin power, these re-entering service at the Lecce flying school in 1950 as the G.59-1A and G.59-1B (single- and two-seat versions).
+The AMI continued operating the G.59 until 1964.

 Syria placed an order for 30 similar aircraft, which by this time, were completely from new production as the stocks of G.55 components had been exhausted.
 Of these, 26 were single-seaters (designated G.59-2A) and the remaining 4 two-seaters (G.59-2B).
 A single G.59-2A was acquired by Argentina for evaluation, but no further orders followed from the South American republic.
 The final versions were the G.59-4A single-seater and G.59-4B two-seater, which were fitted with bubble canopies for improved visibility.
 20 G.59-4As and ten G.59-4Bs were produced by Italy.